Grey Lady (film): Plot

-Back at the hotel, Doyle calls Melissa's phone and hears it ring in the hotel.
-Eli is there and tells Doyle that Melissa dropped it before going to the hospital and that she is with Perry.
-She draws a map to where they are staying.
-Doyle, knowing that Melissa is being held hostage alerts Tony who meets up with Doyle at the house.
-Doyle and Tony attempt to get Perry to surrender.
-Perry is wounded in the leg by a shot from Tony's crossbow and hides in a garage.
-Melissa is rescued and told to hide.
-Hearing a siren, she rushes towards it only to find Eli driving a stolen police car and shooting at her.
-She hides under a canoe and Eli fails to locate her.
-Doyle is chasing Perry but is stopped by Eli saying she will kill Melissa if he does not let them escape.
+At the inn, Doyle calls Melissa's phone and hears it ring nearby.
+Eli is there and tells Doyle that Melissa dropped it and that she is with Perry.
+Melissa is rescued from Perry and told to hide, but hearing a siren, she rushes towards it only to find Eli shooting at her from a stolen police car and hides under a canoe.
+Doyle is chasing Perry but is stopped by Eli saying she will kill Melissa if he does not let them go.
 Doyle drops his gun.
-Melissa shows up and fires a shot.
 Eli attempts to shoot Melissa but is fatally shot by Doyle instead.
-Perry then tells Doyle to kill him too, but he refuses, saying that Lola revealed that Perry is actually his half-brother from Lola's relationship with Frank.
+Perry tells Doyle to kill him too, but he refuses, revealing that Perry is actually his half-brother from Lola's relationship with Frank.